wtdavis/streeteasy_fullstack/README.md

 ### Listing Index

 Browsing a variety of listings in one place creates a design challenge- to display enough information to make listing tiles interesting, while displaying little enough to make the tiles small but the text readable.
-StreetEasy presents a nice solution to this problem, and their approach to this page has evolved since I began this project
+StreetEasy presents a nice solution to this problem, and their approach to this page has evolved since I began this project: a double stack of listing tiles, next to a map populated with their geolocator pins: